EbenOsei21/deploy-sample-eventOrchestration-setup-blueprint/doc/index.md

 Save your changes and run (make sure your terminal working directory is set to the location of the trigger.ts file):

+#TODO Can node execute typescript directly now.
+Regardless you need to have this execute within Terraform
 ```bash
 node trigger.ts
 ```